When to Replace Brake Rotors: Signs and Mileage

-When to replace rotors is a critical maintenance decision that brake rotors are disc-shaped components that provide friction surfaces for brake pads by converting kinetic energy into thermal energy, ensuring safe vehicle stopping performance.
+When to replace rotors is a critical maintenance decision.
+Brake rotors are disc-shaped components that provide friction surfaces for brake pads by converting kinetic energy into thermal energy, ensuring safe vehicle stopping performance.
 In 15 years as an ASE-certified technician, I’ve seen 70% of premature rotor replacements occur due to improper bedding procedures and torque specifications.

 What Are Brake Rotors and How Do They Function?